Why Do Production Companies Quote Different Rates for the Same Project?

-Recently we had someone ask us to provide an idea of cost for their video project.
+Recently we had someone ask us how much does it cost to create a corporate video, and specifically for their service?
 During the conversation they shared with us that they had two other quotes and wanted to know why each quoted drastically different prices.
 They shared that one was nearly half our project price and the other was nearly double.
 What gives, right?

 We completely understand and couldn’t agree more.
 Each production company can have wildly different pricing strategies, but they usually vary for different reasons.
 Here are several reasons why you might be getting different quotes for what seems like the same thing.